hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.16 The stringType Object

-The optional `stringType` object allows servers to indicate that a string parameter has a special interpretation.
+`stringType` is an optional element within each `parameter` object, and it allows servers to indicate that a string parameter has a special interpretation.
-In general, a string parameter in a dataset has values from an enumerated set, such as status values ("good", "bad", "calibrating") or data classification labels ("flare", "CME", "quiet").

-Currently, the only special `stringType` allowed is a URI.
-This allows HAPI to serve a time series of references to resources (pointed to by the URIs), and then each URI entity can be separately retrieved by a client that knows how to handle that kind of URI.
-A generic HAPI client is not expected to be able to deal with all the different data types behind every possible type of URI.
-The role of HAPI is to make these URIs available for futher use in clients designed to handle specific kinds of linked data.
-A common use case will be the listing of images, so there is some expectation that some HAPI clients could hand off the URIs to software that would then be able to retrieve and display the images.
+Currently, the only special `stringType` allowed is a URI, and it can be used to indicate that a string parameter contains a time series of links to resources (pointed to by the URIs).

+The main use of HAPI is serving numeric data, but the ability to also serve URIs that point to data opens up two use cases for HAPI servers.

+1. Serving of image URIs.
+In this case, the images should be in a widely recognized format that could be easily interpreted by libraries available to many clients, such as JPG, PNG, etc.

+2. Serving of data file URIs to provide a list of files used to construct an HAPI numeric data response.
+For example, if a server has a dataset named `dataset1`, the files used to construct a request for `dataset1` could be provided in a dataset named `dataset1Files`.
+In this case, a user can request `dataset1` over a time range and determine what files `dataset1` came from using a request for `dataset1Files` over the same time range.

+   It is emphasized that a HAPI server that provides only datasets with data file URIs that contain time series data that could be served as HAPI numeric data is not recommended.
+HAPI clients should only need to read a HAPI stream and not have to read and parse data in arbitrary file formats.

+A recommended practice in both cases is to also include columns that provide metadata values.

-The value of the `stringType` attribute can either be the string `uri` or an object that is a dictionary with `uri` as the key and a value that is another object with three optional elements: `mediaType`, `scheme`, and `base`.
+The `stringType` attribute can either have a simple value that is just the string `uri`, or it can be an object that is a dictionary with `uri` as the key and a value that is another object with three optional elements: `mediaType`, `scheme`, and `base`.
 Thus a `stringType` will have one of the following forms: